 As you can see in the picture, a Massage Gun looks like normal a handgun.
 But, instead of shooting a bullet, it has a vibrating ball on it.
 When using the gun, you place the ball on the targeted muscles and have it punch you repeatedly.
 The correct name for this recovery technique is “Percussive Therapy” or “Vibration Therapy”.
 Vibration Therapy is said to have a number of benefits for athletes.
 Here I’ll review the ones that are mentioned the most frequent:

 Combat sports are very taxing on the body.
 Muscles are used to failure, multiple times a day.
 This causes the muscles to be sore and painful, which puts a strain on future training and competition.

 Delayed Onset Muscle Soreness (DOMS) is the pain that is experienced 24 to 72 hours post-exercise.
 A study conducted in 2014 compared the effectiveness of standard massages, conducted by a masseuse, with vibration therapy.
 Both the massages and Vibration Therapy proved to be helpful in significantly reducing DOMS.

 Release lactic acid

-Too much build up lactic acid in the bloodstream causes all kind of problems, most prominent being: cramps, nausea and feeling exhausted.
+Too much buildup of lactic acid in the bloodstream causes all kinds of problems, most prominent being: cramps, nausea and feeling exhausted.
 It’s your body begging you to stop what you are doing.